tbpaolini/imgconceal/README.md

 You can add the argument `--verbose` (or `-v`) to any operation in order to display the progress of each step performed during the hiding, extraction, or checking.
 Alternatively, you can add `--silent` (or `-s`) in order to print no status messages at all (errors are still shown).

 When hiding a file, the default behavior is to overwrite the existing hidden files on the cover image.
 You can avoid that by adding the `--append` (or `-a`) argument.
-In order for appending to work, **the password used must be the same** as used for the previous files, otherwise the files will be just overwritten.
+In order for appending to work, **the password used must be the same** as used for the previous files, otherwise the operation will fail (the existing files remain untouched).

 You can run `./imgconceal --help` in order to see all available command line arguments and their descriptions.
 For convenience's sake, here is the full help text: